liyuanhao-git/SBL-MEE/ReadMe.txt

 2. Generate the preprocessed fMRI .mat data using the 'make_fmri_mat_visRecon.m' script from the above-mentioned link

-3. Move the preprocessed fMRI data 's1_fmri_roi-1to2mm_Th1_fromAna_s1071119ROI_resol10_v6.mat' to the current path
+3. Move the preprocessed fMRI data 's1_fmri_roi-1to2mm_Th1_fromAna_s1071119ROI_resol10_v6.mat' to the 'fMRI-BasedVisualReconstruction' path

-4. Run the 'MainVisualRecons.m' script which completes the training and evaluation of visual stimulus reconstruction
+4. Run the 'MainVisualRecons.m' script in the 'fMRI-BasedVisualReconstruction' path which completes the training and evaluation of visual stimulus reconstruction

 ===================================================
 ===================ECoG decoding===================